Skip to main content

 4. Smishing

-Smishing is a type of phishing that uses text messages or SMS messages to trick individuals into clicking on a malicious link that redirects the victim to a phishing website.
+Smishing is a type of phishing that uses text messages or SMS.
+Smishing attempts deceive individuals into clicking malicious links that direct them to phishing websites.

 5. Pharming

-Pharming is a type of phishing that involves infecting a victim's computer with malicious code that redirects them to a fake version of a website they routinely use, to steal confidential information.
+Pharming involves infecting a victim's computer with malicious code that redirects them to counterfeit versions of familiar websites they frequently visit.
+The intention behind pharming is to steal login credentials and other confidential information.

 6. Deceptive Phishing